g4bri-3l3/MooseAlto/README.md

 added back in from the previous CSV and sorted into the table by severity alongside everything else, rather than listed separately.
 A summary card above the table shows the New/Resolved/Still-present counts at a glance.

+## Suggested fixes

+The Algorithmic-based Findings table gets an extra **Suggested Fix** column, shown only when the optional Gemini step actually runs (see AI-assisted analysis above).
+It doesn't appear on a purely offline run, even though a handful of finding types have an obvious, deterministic suggestion that doesn't strictly need AI: it's an all-or-nothing choice tied to that one conscious opt-in, not a column that silently shows partial content regardless of whether AI is being used.

+Once Gemini runs, deterministic suggestions get filled in for `disabled_rule_present`, `rule_usage_unused`, `stale_last_hit` (candidates for removal, confirm with the rule owner), `duplicate_rule` / `shadowed_rule` (remove, covered by an earlier rule), and `temporary_tag_but_broad_rule` / `temporary_tag_still_present` (confirm still needed, remove tag or rule if not).
+The same Gemini call also asks for a plausible App-ID guess specifically for `any_any_any_allow`, `outbound_defined_dest_any_app`, and `port_based_rule_missing_app_id` findings, based on the rule's name, its Tags (if included), and any port already visible in the finding text.
+These are clearly prefixed "AI guess (verify):" and are never applied automatically.
+If nothing in the rule name/tags/port gives a real hint, that finding is left without a suggestion rather than guessing something generic.

 ## Internet Exposure Inventory